 - renal failure

-How to Protect your Lungs from Pneumonia?
+How to Protect Your Lungs from Pneumonia?

-Doctors recommend that the following actions should be taken to prevent lung involvement.
+Physicians recommend that the following actions should be taken to prevent lung involvement.

 - You should have the pneumococcal vaccine — it prevents several lung bacteria for 5 to 10 years.